RLP-199-17 in its

 and still have the sound quality of a direct to disc recording with

-on Simon Barere's Carnegie Hall recording of the Liszt Sonata.
-A quote
+in a review on Simon Barere's Carnegie Hall recording of the Liszt Sonata.

-diabolical virtuosity seldom met and never before, to my knowledge,
+fantastic, diabolical virtuosity seldom met and never before, to my

 On the back of the cover are extracts from reviews of several critics